 Your petition’s data fields

 Now it’s time to decide what information you need to collect from petition signers.
 Since “need” is the operative word, begin with what’s absolutely vital.
-Remember, shorter petitions get more signatures.
+Remember, collecting signatures works best on shorter petitions.
 Each additional field you’re asking signees to fill out creates a barrier.
 At the same time, you want to ensure that you have all the information you need to guide your supporters to take the next step.

 Most petitions ask for: